-The proposed changes to LIP Section 3.6 G3 would not be consistent with LUP Policy 4.30.
+The proposed changes to LIP Section 3.6 G3 would allow for development to occur in a manner that is inconsistent with the explicit setback requirements of LUP Policy 4.30.
+Conformity with and adequacy to carry out the policies and provisions of the adopted Land Use Plan is the standard of review for Local Implementation Plan amendments.
 For that reason alone, the proposed LIP changes cannot be approved.
-But it is important to note that in adopting the LCP, the Commission found it necessary to require LUP Policy 4.30 in order to ensure that new beachfront development would not result in seaward encroachment, thereby minimizing risks to life and property from hazards, and assuring stability and structural integrity, as required by Section 30253 of the Coastal Act.
+But it is also important to note that in adopting the LCP, the Commission found it necessary to require LUP Policy 4.30 in order to ensure that new beachfront development would not result in seaward encroachment, thereby minimizing risks to life and property from hazards, and assuring stability and structural integrity, as required by Section 30253 of the Coastal Act.
 Additionally, LUP Policy 4.30 is required to minimize impacts to public access, as required by the coastal access policies of Chapter 3 of the Coastal Act.

-Modification No. 5 suggests that the City's proposed LIP Section 3.6 G 3 be deleted and that a change be made to Section LIP 3.6 G 4 that will allow the approval of a minor modification.
-Modification No. 17 suggests a modification to the proposed LIP Section

-13.27.1 B 3 to allow for the selection of a different stringline end point.
+Modification No. 4 suggests that the City's proposed LIP Section 3.6 G 3 be deleted and that a change be made to Section LIP 3.6 G 4 that will allow the approval of a minor modification.
+Modification No. 17 suggests a modification to the proposed LIP Section 13.27.1 B 3 to allow for the selection of a different stringline end point.
 Modification No. 18 is suggested to add to the required minor modification findings that the project provides maximum feasible protection to public access.

 With these modifications, the LIP will provide for the approval of a minor modification of the stringline requirements where the application of these requirements results in a stringline that is substantially inconsistent with adjacent development.
 There are cases where existing development that would be utilized as an endpoint in drawing a stringline is anomalous.
 This may be either that the whole structure is much smaller or located much further landward than the general trend of the rest of development on the same beach, or that the nearest adjacent corner is significantly further landward than the remainder of the structure.
 LIP Sections 3.6 G 3, 13.27.1 B 3, and 13.27.5 B 4, as modified will allow for the approval of a modified stringline, through the minor modification process, as long as findings can be made that the project will provide maximum feasible protection to public access.
+The existing LIP provisions do allow for the City to approve a different stringline through the approval of a variance.
+However, the City has found in practice that it is difficult to make the findings required to approve a variance of the stringline standards.
+This is because a variance must be based on the project site having unique characteristics, such as size or configuration, that create a hardship when the development standards are applied.
+However, in most situations where a modification to the stringline standards would be appropriate, it isn't the project site that is anomalous, but rather existing development adjacent to or near the project site.
+As such, consideration of a minor modification, approved in conjunction with a coastal development permit application for beachfront development, would allow for the approval of a modified stringline so long as it would protect public access.
 As modified, the LIP provisions for stringline standards will conform with and be adequate to carry out LUP Policy 4.30 and the LUP public access policies.